HOWTO stop silly and annoying EU cookie warnings from preventing you from using websites

 Privacy sections will enhance your web browsing experience.
 You should expand those sections by clicking the

 + and check all the boxes in those sections.
+User contributed filter are on:

-Some will try to convince you that you are somehow stealing the Internets if you use filters to block advertisements.
+Some vested interest agents will try to convince you that you are somehow stealing the Internets if you use filters to block advertisements.
 Do not worry; they are just confused.
 You can not steal web pages or software; that's just not how it works.
 Your web browser is simply downloads copies of the non-advertisement parts of the websites and present the content.
 There is nothing wrong with that.

 Additional recommended configuration